 In connection with the offering of the Convertible Senior Notes, the Company entered into privately negotiated capped call option transactions with certain counterparties (the "Capped Calls").
 The Capped Calls each have an initial strike price of approximately \$19.98 per share, subject to certain adjustments, which corresponds to the initial conversion price of the Convertible Senior Notes.
 The Capped Calls have initial cap prices of \$30.16 per share, subject to certain adjustment events.
 The Capped Calls are generally intended to reduce the potential dilution to the Class A common stock upon any conversion of the Convertible Senior Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted Convertible Senior Notes, as the case may be, with such reduction and/or offset subject to a cap based on the cap price.
 The Capped Calls expire on April 6, 2027, subject to earlier exercise.
-The Capped Calls are subject to either adjustment or termination upon the occurrence of specified extraordinary events affecting the Company, including a merger event, a tender offer, and a nationalization, insolvency or delisting involving the Company.
-In addition, the Capped Calls are subject to certain specified additional disruption events that may give rise to a termination of the Capped Calls, including changes in law, failure to deliver, and hedging disruptions.
+The Capped Calls are subject to certain gives in addition, the Capped Calls are subject to certain specified additional disruption events that may give rise to a termination of the Capped Calls, in low, failure to deliver, and hedging disruptions.
 The Capped Calls are recorded in stockholders' equity and are not accounted for as derivatives.
 The net cost of \$73.4 million incurred to purchase the Capped Calls was recorded as a reduction to additional paid-in capital in the accompanying consolidated balance sheet.